sahib/misc/the-vibes-that-i-summoned/slides.typ

     column-gutter: 2em,
     align: horizon,
     [
-      - Claude does not perform well, if given too big scopes. \
+      - Claude does not perform well in too big scopes.  \
         #text(fill: gray)[Split tasks up and prompt them individually.]
       - Claude can help you split up work. \
         #text(fill: gray)[It just tends to work on the task right away.]